Active Flag

 • Active Flag Committee – Our Active Flag Committee (AFC) is combined with our Pupil Voice Committee this year.
 The Pupil Voice Committee does great work every year by running lunchtime leagues.
 Pupils are given various roles and tasks to carry out throughout the school year such as making announcements to the classrooms on various initiatives, designing posters for the school, carrying out surveys and checking the suggestion box.
 Our pupils play a very important role in organising and delivering our Active Flag initiatives.

-• Wall of Fame – We have a digital screen in the main corridor for all to see.
-This scree displays the achievements of pupils in varied activities outside of school as well as achievements, both sporting and otherwise made in school.
+• Digital Wall of Fame – We installed a new digital screen in the main corridor in Term 1.
+This screen celebrates achievements of pupils in varied activities in school and outside of school, both sporting and otherwise.

 To enlarge the images below, double click on any image.